Honors & Awards

 Per Arts & Sciences requirements, to receive Latin Honors (summa cum laude, magna cum laude, cum laude) in Global Studies, students must be prime majors in Arts & Sciences, write a Global Studies senior honors thesis, and achieve an overall GPA of 3.65 or higher at the end of eight semesters.
 Note: in order to be eligible to write an honors thesis in Global Studies, students must have maintained an overall 3.65 GPA through the sixth semester.

-The Madeleine Albright Scholarship
+The Madeleine Albright Award

-This award is given to an outstanding junior majoring in Global Studies in recognition of special scholarly achievement.
+This award is given to an exceptional junior majoring in Global Studies in recognition of special scholarly achievement.
 Nominations are solicited from Global Studies faculty each spring and the award is announced in late April.
 It carries a cash prize.

-Past recipients: Julia Blanchard (2023); Sarah del Carmen Camacho (2022); Adelaide Choi and Meenu Bhooshanan (2021); Nicci Mowszowski (2020); Jacob Finke (2019); Veronica Winters (2018); Mattie Gottbrath and Joanna LeFebvre (2017); Shaun Ee (2016); Ryan Mikkelsen (2015), Seiko Shastri (2014), Nay'Chelle Harris (2013), Erin Humphries (2012), Shweta Joshi (2011), Toby Shepard (2010), Grace Van Voorhis (2009), Claire Bangser (2008), Lauren Grady (2006), Rachel Simon (2005)
+Past recipients: Julia Blanchard (2023); Sarah del Carmen Camacho (2022); Adelaide Choi and Meenu Bhooshanan (2021); Nicci Mowszowski (2020); Jacob Finke (2019); Veronica Winters (2018); Mattie Gottbrath and Joanna LeFebvre (2017); Shaun Ee (2016); Ryan Mikkelsen (2015); Seiko Shastri (2014); Nay'Chelle Harris (2013); Erin Humphries (2012); Shweta Joshi (2011); Toby Shepard (2010); Grace Van Voorhis (2009); Claire Bangser (2008); Lauren Grady (2006); Rachel Simon (2005).

 Research Scholar in Global Studies